 This mode is also known as Electronic Gearing, because the motor behaves as if it is mechanically geared to the encoder.
-The 3102i has Multiplier and Divisor parameters that allow you to adjust the ratio between the encoder and the motor.
+The 3102 has Multiplier and Divisor parameters that allow you to adjust the ratio between the encoder and the motor.
 The Multiplier and Divisor parameter each have a range of 1 to 32,768.
 It is possible to enter a ratio greater than one when programming these values.
-The 3102i will output multiple steps per encoder count.
+The 3102 will output multiple steps per encoder count.

-As with all encoder functions on the 3102i, X4 decoding is used when changing the encoder count register.
+As with all encoder functions on the 3102, X4 decoding is used when changing the encoder count register.
 This fact must be taken into account when calculating the appropriate Multiplier and Divisor values.

-Note that the maximum encoder input frequency is 250KHz, and the maximum motor output frequency is 1 MHz.
+Maximum encoder input frequency is 250KHz.
+This translates to a maximum motor output frequency of 1 MHz.

-It is possible for your application to mathematically exceed this 1 MHz maximum output frequency when the Multiplier/Divisor ratio is greater than one.
+Maximum motor output frequency is 1 MHz.
+It is possible for your application to exceed this frequency when the Multiplier/Divisor ratio is greater than one.
 For example, assume your Multiplier/Divisor ratio is 3, and your encoder input frequency is 125 KHz.
 Ideally, your motor output frequency would be: